-According to the National Physical Plan (NPP) updated by the National Physical Planning Department (NPPD) of the Ministry of Megapolis and Western Development (MMWD) in 2018, Kurunegala urban area could grow to 1,000,000 inhabitants by 2050.
-This city should meet an annual growth rate of 2.5%, the highest of Sri Lanka.
-Kurunegala should become one of the main urban centres - even a "metro region" - of the East-West Development Corridor that guides the spatial and economic development at the national scale.
+According to the National Physical Plan (NPP) updated by the National Physical Planning Department (NPPD) of the Ministry of Megapolis and Western Development (MMWD) in 2018, the Kurunegala urban area could grow to 1,000,000 inhabitants by 2050.
+The city is also expected to meet an annual growth rate of 2.5%, the highest in Sri Lanka.
+Kurunegala is expected to become one of the main urban centres - even a "metro region" - of the East-West Development Corridor that guides the spatial and economic development at the national scale.
 Consequently, Kurunegala will face many challenges regarding urban development, employment, and transportation.
 The city must plan its internal transport as well as connections with the other cities of the corridor and with Colombo, the national Capital City.

-The city has a railway station (located in the Southeast of the urban core) and is located on a rail axis, but it does not play a major role in daily commuting as people usually commute by private motorised vehicles (car, motorbike and tuk-tuk) or by public bus.
+The city has a railway station (located in the Southeast of the urban core) and is located on a rail axis.
+However, it does not play a major role in daily commuting as people usually commute by private motorised vehicles (car, motorbike and tuk-tuk) or by public bus.
 Currently, the Municipality of Kurunegala (the SUMP local counterpart) does not have the mandate or responsibility to finance mass public transport infrastructure nor the authority to borrow from international finance sources.
 The running costs of the collective transport system are, however, part of the public authority's budget.